ministryofjustice/hmpps-interventions-service/doc/components.md

 ## Jobs

-We use Spring Batch to create routine and scheduled jobs.
+We use Spring Batch to create oneoff and scheduled jobs.

 For a oneoff job: